 Walking is good for both your physical and mental health.
 It provides a low-impact cardiovascular exercise that can keep your weight down and your energy level up.
 A regular walking regimen reduces blood pressure and blood sugar levels.
 Walking is an easy fitness activity that you can continue for a lifetime.

 Walking can also help relieve stress and make you feel better.
 The rhythmic motion of this activity releases endorphins, which improve your overall mood.
 Many people report that the stresses of work or other endeavors are minimized when walking, especially when done outside in a natural setting.
 Your creative juices may start to flow as well.

 How far (and fast) should you walk?

 The CDC recommends at least 150 minutes (2.5 hours) of moderate-intensity activity (like walking) per week for “substantial health benefits.”
-That’s about 8,000 steps per day.
+That’s about 30 minutes per day, 5 days a week.
 For “additional and more extensive health benefits,” you should increase to 300 minutes (5 hours).
 That’s over 10,000 steps per day!